dloa/alexandria-librarian-old/README.md

 ### Overview

-**Note: This architecture is work in progress and doesn't reflect the current state of the app, yet!**

 ΛLΞXΛNDRIΛ Librarian is an application built using [electron](https://github.com/atom/electron).
 While it's work in progress, the goal is to make ΛLΞXΛNDRIΛ Librarian a high-performance, portable Javascript ES6 application built with React and Flux (using [alt](https://github.com/goatslacker/alt).
 It adopts a single data flow pattern:

 ```